Sanchitp990/Programming_Languages/Web Development/Web Developement/Web-Developement.md

 To become a backend developer, you'll need to learn certain technologies.
 Here are some common ones:

-1. **Programming Languages:** You'll need to know at least one backend programming language.
+1. **Programming Languages :** You'll need to know at least one backend programming language.
 Popular choices include:
 - Python: Known for its simplicity and versatility.

 - JavaScript (Node.js): Allows you to use JavaScript on both the frontend and backend.